 Why Would a Patient Need a Bone Graft?

-Bone Grafts are often necessary for Norman and Moore patients who have had missing teeth for some time.
+Bone Grafts are often necessary for Norman, Moore and Oklahoma City metro area patients who have had missing teeth for some time.
 When teeth are missing, the jawbone fails to receive the stimulation it requires to stay healthy.
 Over time, the jawbone begins to reabsorb into the body, shrinking and losing mass.
 Of course, this isn’t the only catalyst for deterioration of bone tissue, but it’s one of the problems most commonly encountered by oral surgeons.

-With a bone graft, Norman and Moore patients missing teeth can build a jawbone base that’s sturdy enough to hold dental implants.
+With a bone graft, the missing teeth of Norman, Moore and Oklahoma City metro area patients can build a jawbone base that’s sturdy enough to hold dental implants.
 With dental implants, patients’ smiles, self-confidence, and the ability to talk, eat, and speak will all improve.

 What Problems Are Associated With Poor Jawbone Health?

 Having a lack of bone along the jaw is important for more than just the success of dental implants.
-Over time, Norman and Moore patients can start to experience pain, altered facial appearances, and even problems with eating and speaking as the bone deteriorates.
+Over time, patients in the Norman, Moore and Oklahoma City metro areas can start to experience pain, altered facial appearances, and even problems with eating and speaking as the bone deteriorates.
 The longer the symptoms are ignored, the worse they will become, as the jaw will just continue to wear away.